Bloor Homes Littleborough Consultation

 Welcome

 The site off Hollingworth Road has been allocated for the development of new homes by Rochdale Council in the Places for Everyone plan.
-With the principle of development for housing in this location established, Bloor Homes is now preparing a planning application, which includes details such as the layout of the neighbourhood as well as the design of the new homes.
+With the principle of development for housing in this location established, Bloor Homes has submitted a planning application, which includes details such as the layout of the neighbourhood as well as the design of the new homes.

-In order that our development best captures and reflects, as far as possible, the comments of local people, we are undertaking a public consultation.
-Please take a look at the details of our proposals on this website and provide your feedback via the online portal.
+In order that our development best captures and reflects, as far as possible, the comments of local people, we are undertook a public consultation in June 2024.
+This website has been updated to reflect the current status of the application.

 Public Consultation